pleteneva/Building-Footprint-Detection-and-Damage-Assessment/README.md

 [Spatial Vehicle Detection](https://www.kaggle.com/datasets/sadhliroomyprime/spatial-vehicle-detection).
 Keep in mind the limitation of having only bounding boxes; a workaround involves converting these boxes into segmentation masks or employing object detection models.
-For the identification of buildings in satellite images, conduct experiments using pretrained object detection models, with YOLOv8 nano serving as the baseline.
+For the identification of buildings in satellite images, conduct experiments using pretrained object detection models, with YOLOv8 nano or segmentation model HRNet serving as the baseline.

 Improve quality during training:
 - Enhance the training dataset by adding crops of various sizes to improve the model's effectiveness in